 Program Consumer Information

-Interested in providing care for patients in a medical career?
+Interested in training to provide care for patients in a medical assistant career?

 Students completing the Medical Assistant program work in many general and specialty medical settings, including internal medicine, family medicine, women's care, pediatrics, neurology, oncology, bariatric surgery, gastroenterology, endocrinology, dermatology, ophthalmology, and urgent care medicine.
 Graduates of the Medical Assistant program are prepared for the following recognized occupations (as defined by O*NET–SOC codes, which are used by workforce professionals to create job orders):